BirdeeHub/nixCats-nvim/README.md

   Definitely the simplest example I have seen thus far.
 I took it and ran with it, read a LOT of docs and nixpkgs source code and then made this.
   I mentioned it above in the special mentions.
 As someone with no exposure to functional programming, such a simple example was absolutely fantastic.
 - [`andromeda-neovim`](https://github.com/lecoqjacob/andromeda-neovim):
-A repo which took an early version of nixCats and added many things to it such as a nix wrapper for lazy, at the cost of losing the simplistic design.
+A repo which took an early version of nixCats and added many things to it such as a nix wrapper for lazy, at the cost of losing the simplistic design and the help.
-It made me happy to see people taking inspiration from my work
+It made me happy to see people taking inspiration from my work, so I added it to the list.